kkestell/kestell.org/src/content/reference/home-network.md

 ---
-title: "Home Network"
+title: Home Network
-subtitle: "Lines of light ranged in the nonspace of the mind, clusters and constellations of data."
+subtitle: Lines of light ranged in the nonspace of the mind, clusters and constellations of data.
 date: 2021-11-27
 draft: false
 ---